zdravkov/kendo-docs/web/multiselect/overview.md

 ## Getting Started

-There are two ways to create a MultiSelect from a `<select>` element:
+There are two ways to create a MultiSelect from a `SELECT` element:

 1. Using its `<option>` tag to define a list of items.
 2. With databinding to remote data service.